Amber Garrison Duncan

 Amber Garrison Duncan, Ph.D., is a strategy director at Lumina Foundation, an independent, private foundation in Indianapolis that is committed to making opportunities for learning beyond high school available to all.
-In that role, she leads a portfolio of work that supports the creation of a system where high-quality learning can be validated and valued regardless of where it happens, and efficiently contribute to credentials.
-Lumina’s work in this area includes competency-based education, learning frameworks, assessment, credential recognition and learner records, as well as quality assurance.
+In that role, she leads a portfolio of work that supports the creation of a system in which student success and credential attainment are scaled up significantly, particularly in community colleges.

 This work allows Garrison Duncan to draw on her 15 years of experience as a campus-based professional, designing co-curricular learning experiences and leading assessment.
 Prior to joining Lumina in 2013, she served as director of student affairs assessment and research at the University of Oregon; director of family programs and commencement at the University of Oregon; a first-year experience instructor at Florida State University; an intake and investigations coordinator at the University of Michigan; and as assistant director of housing and Greek life at Hope College.